benmarwick/Advances-in-Archaeological-Practice-Tweets/README.md

 The goal of this repository is to make it easy to compose and post tweets to advertise new articles published in the [SAA's](http://www.saa.org/) journal [_Advances in Archaeological Practice_](https://www.cambridge.org/core/journals/advances-in-archaeological-practice).

-We have taken the [code that Auriel Fournier uses](https://github.com/aurielfournier/wilson_ornithological_society_tweets) to post tweets for the Wilson Ornithological Society and made some minor variations for _Advances in Archaeological Practice_.
-The main innovation here is automatically capturing a screenshot of the title and abstract page adding that to the tweet.
-We also grab an image chosen by the editor and deposited in a google drive folder, so we post two or more images per tweet.
-This helps to deliver a little bit more information about the article to twitter followers.
+We have started with [code that Auriel Fournier uses](https://github.com/aurielfournier/wilson_ornithological_society_tweets) to post tweets for the Wilson Ornithological Society and made some extensions to share articles from _Advances in Archaeological Practice_.

+The R code in this repo will:

+- look at the list of articles on the AAP ['latest issue' page](https://www.cambridge.org/core/journals/advances-in-archaeological-practice/latest-issue) and grab the title, DOI, and screenshot of the abstract of each article
+- look into folders on a [private Google Drive folder](https://drive.google.com/drive/u/1/folders/1ChWXaeK5_dMN6YoH6ocWf6dNA6-xd_2K) where the editor has deposited some images from each article
+- convert those images from jpeg/pdf/tiff to png, and resize to 3 MB (Twitter's max image size)
+- compose a tweet for each article in the latest issue in the format "New in @saaorg's AAP: {title} {DOI} #archaeology", and attach the abstract screenshot and the images from the Google Drive to that tweet.
+- post tweets for all the articles in the ltest issue

 The AAP twitter page is at <https://twitter.com/aap_saaorg>.
-Here is the first tweet that this code posted:
+Here is a typical tweet created by this code:

 ![](aap-tweets.png)